 - A $19.5 million recovery for a boy with cerebral palsy

 - A $19.3 million settlement for neurological injuries occurring during delivery

 - A $19.25 million recovery for a child who suffered a brain injury

 - An $11 million settlement in a cancer case

 - A $9.8 million recovery in a medical negligence case for a man who suffered visual impairment

 Casey’s practice specializes in cases involving brain and spinal cord injuries.
 He has amassed an unmatched record of victories in these highly complex types of cases, including recent recoveries of $29 million, $26.3 million, $22.9 million and $20 million.

-The results from 2016-2017 also include several high-profiled medical malpractice cases, including one that involved the death of twins (read about the case).
+The results from 2016-2017 also include several high-profiled medical malpractice cases, including one that involved the late-term still births of twins (read about the case).

 Casey also reached a settlement with Geisinger Health System (terms confidential) in the highly publicized wrongful death case involving the late Jennifer Sidari, the 26-year-old physician from Northeastern Pennsylvania who died of a blood clot in her head as she was set to embark on a promising medical career.
 The settlement came after what newspapers described as days of “damaging testimony” elicited by Casey against the defendant (read about the case).